 In this role we gain alot of civillian qualifications.
 I have a Level 4 Electronic Engineering certificate that I gained 100% through the Navy.

 Career progression and training

-You join the Navy as an Ordinary Rate and will complete the Basic Common Training Course at the Recruit Training Squadron.
-You will then go on to complete a 44 week Able Technician (Weapon Engineering) course at the Weapon Engineering School, whereby you will be provided with the skills and knowledge required to fill an under training Electronic/Weapon Technician position on a ship.
+You will join the Navy as an Ordinary Rate and will complete the Basic Common Training Course at the Recruit Training Squadron.
+You will then go on to complete a 48 week Able Technician (Weapon Engineering) course at the Weapon Engineering School, whereby you will be provided with the skills and knowledge required to fill an under training Electronic/Weapon Technician position on a ship.
 Towards the end of this training your categorisation as either an Electronic Technician or a Weapon Technician will be determined (you and your instructors and career managers will work together to determine your specialisation).

 On completion of your Able Technician (Weapon Engineering) course you will then undergo 18-24 months of sea going training and familiarisation, where you will get to put into practice the skills that you have just learnt on course.
 Throughout this period you will be required to complete a ‘task book’ which is a record of your progress on all the tasks you need to master.
 Once you have completed your task book you will be eligible for promotion to Able Rate.